 As per, he releases tracks both with the collective and as a solo artist.

-Unlike other artists in the scene who defiantly want to remain in the barrios in which they were born and raised, Kidd Keo has more international aspirations.
+Unlike other artists in the Spanish rap scene who defiantly want to remain in the barrios in which they were born and raised, Kidd Keo has more international aspirations.
 He's from Alicante, but half of his family emigrated to Canada and his stepfather is German – influences that clearly rubbed off on him as he now raps almost entirely in English.

 There isn't much known about Dellafuente, apart from that he's another Grenadian, his nickname is "El Chino" (The Chinese) and that his music is garnering a hell of a lot of attention on Youtube and Soundcloud.

 She was born in Jerez and later moved to Mallorca, but in neither place was she particularly surrounded by musical inspiration.
 She says her home situation was complex, with neither of her parents interested in music.
 Trap sounds wandered into her life almost accidently after stumbling across a remix of Ciara's "Body Part" featuring Future and B.o.B.

 Now she's unapologetic about where she draws influence from: Young Jeezy and Gucci Mane.

-Listen to more here.
+Even though this is a list of the best Spanish rappers around, Cookin' Soul is a little exception.
 They're not rappers, they're producers, but it would be unfair not to mention them.
 The grammy award winning duo of Big Size and Zock have their tentacles spread across Spain, producing tracks for a lot of the aforementioned artists.
 They drawn in many of the big names, including Yung Beef, to create more traditional hip-hop tracks like the one above.